Winipedia/pyrig/docs/configs/architecture.md

 ## Opt-Out Mechanism

 Users can opt out of any config file by emptying it.
 An empty file is considered "unwanted" and validation passes.
-There are few exceptions, e.g. README.md is considered always wanted.
-However you can override `is_unwanted` to change this behavior.
+There are few exceptions (e.g., README.md is always required).
+You can override `is_unwanted()` to customize this behavior.

-Note: Deleting a file will juts lead to it being recreated.
+**Note**: Deleting a file will just lead to it being recreated.
 Emptying it is the only way to opt out.

 ## Custom Validation